natangallo/googleLDAPSmacoS/README.md

 # Google LDAPs Project for macOS
+This package is intended to be used in an MDM ;-D
 ## File Structure
 The PKG must be constructed with the following file/folder structure: usr